sepehrbakhshi/BELS/README.md

 the proposed approach outperforms 10 state-of-the-art baselines and supplies an overall improvement of 18.59% in terms of average prequential accuracy.
 # Datasets
 All the real and synthetic datasets are available in two formats : CSV and ARFF.
-(ARFF files are included for replicating the baseline results in MOA)

 Google Drive Link: https://drive.google.com/drive/folders/16Nn9xmaMjbrR1btzN7__sSA5LXEgZyQc?usp=sharing

 # Running BELS

-To execute the code, ensure that all the code files and the dataset are placed within the same folder.
+To execute the code, ensure that all the code files and the dataset (in .CSV format) are placed within the same folder.
 In the BELS_test.py file, make sure to include your dataset name using the "dataset_name" variable in the format: dataset_name = "YOUR_DATASET_NAME".
 After making this change, run the BELS_test.py file.

 # Requirements
 Python: 3.10.9 <br />